matteoincremona/ALGORITHMIC_TRADING/README.md

-# Collection of TECHNICAL INDICATORS for algorithmic trading startegies on Python.
+# Collection of TECHNICAL INDICATORS for implementing algorithmic trading strategies on Python.